GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 ## Entry Point

-Entry point is the startup function where a program execution actually starts from.
-There are three different entry points that can to be discussed in C++.
+Entry point is the startup function where a program execution begins.
+There are three major entry points that can to be discussed in C++.

 ### `main()` Function

-As the only entry point available in traditional C++ console application, a project must have one and the only `main()` function within all the source files.
+As the only entry point available in traditional C++ console application, a project must have one and only `main()` function within the project.
 Creating multiple `main()` functions or not having any `main()` function will cause error on running the program.

 ```cpp
 int main(int argc, char **argv /* ALTERNATIVE: char *argv[] */) {